 Also available through the above link is an OTS: Officials Users Guide – Officials.

 AzSI Meet Marshal Training

-After you complete the course you will be asked to take a short quiz about what you learned.
+After you complete the course you will be asked to take a short quiz about what you learned and pay the Meet Marshal Fee.
 The results of the quiz will be sent to the office.
 A picture is required for your Meet Marshal badge.
-Picture must be sent to email@example.com.
+Picture must be sent to firstname.lastname@example.org.
 Upon receipt of your information from the test site and your picture, your Meet Marshal Badge and vest will be sent to you.

 Report of Occurrences

 AzSI / USA Swimming require that injuries, even minor occurrences such as bee stings etc., whether or not it involves a USA Swimming member or not, must be reported to our insurance carriers and USA Swimming.
 The Report should be filled out by the Meet Director or by any club personnel supervising at the time of the incident.
 Click here for link to the electronic form.

 ALTHOUGH NOT COMMON IN SWIMMING, CONCUSSIONS CAN OCCUR IN THE WATER AND IN DRYLAND ACTIVITIES.

 A New FREE CDC Online Training Helps Prepare Coaches and Parents in Less than 30 Minutes.

 Heads Up: Concussion in Youth Sports is a free online training available to coaches, parents, and others helping to keep athletes safe from concussion.
 The training was developed by CDC’s Injury Center in partnership and other leading organizations.
 It features interviews with leading experts and interactive exercises to help coaches and parents recognize a concussion and know how to respond if their athlete might have a concussion.